AFS Intercultural Programs: AFS-USA, Inc.

-AFS-USA, Inc. (a.k.a., AFS-USA) is the AFS partner organization in the United States and is a registered 501 (c) (3).
+AFS-USA, Inc. (a.k.a., AFS-USA) is the AFS partner organization in the United States and is a registered 501(c)(3) organization.
 Approximately 500 participants go abroad with AFS-USA annually.
 Over 1,000 international AFS students from other countries are hosted in the U.S. annually.
 AFS-USA is supported by a volunteer base of over 2,500.
 Study abroad programs range from two week group trips, to traditional year-long exchanges.
 Students on traditional exchanges live in volunteer host families, and study at a local high school.
 Other programs include community service, university classes, or language classes.

-AFS-USA Public Diplomacy Initiatives
+AFS-USA public diplomacy initiatives

-Public Diplomacy Initiatives at AFS-USA offer support for international students to study in the United States and for U.S. students to study abroad via full funded scholarships by grant-making foundations or by the Educational and Cultural Affairs Bureau of the U.S. Department of State.
+Public diplomacy initiatives at AFS-USA offer support for international students to study in the United States and for U.S. students to study abroad via full funded scholarships by grant-making foundations or by the Educational and Cultural Affairs Bureau of the U.S. Department of State.

 Congress Bundestag

 The Congress Bundestag Youth Exchange Program (CBYX) was launched in 1983 by the U.S. Congress and the German Parliament.
-AFS currently provides 50 merit-based, full scholarships for U.S. students and 60 scholarships for German participants.
+AFS provides 50 merit-based, full scholarships for U.S. students and 60 scholarships for German participants.
 In Germany it is called the "Parlamentarisches Patenschafts Programm" (PPP) and over the years the German authorities have made many efforts to present this as their "own program".
-Not only AFS Germany but all competitors are more or less behind-the-scene service providers so people may not recognized who is doing this program in Germany.
+Not only AFS Germany but all competitors are more or less behind-the-scene service providers so people may not recognize who is supporting this program in Germany.
 AFS hosts German CBYX students throughout the US, and administers the scholarship for US students located in the Northeast.

 National Security Language Initiative for Youth (NSLI-Y)

 The National Security Language Initiative for Youth (NSLI-Y) program is part of a broader government-wide presidential initiative that prepares American citizens to be leaders in a global world.
 NSLI-Y encourages a lifetime of language study and cultural understanding by providing more than 600 fully funded scholarships to American high school students.

-As of 2023, NSLI-Y offers academic scholarships to learn Arabic, Mandarin Chinese, Hindi, Indonesian, Korean, Persian (Tajiki), Russian, and Turkish through summer and year-long programs in Jordan, Morocco, China, Taiwan, India, Indonesia, South Korea, Tajikistan, Estonia, Latvia, Kazakhstan, Kyrgyzstan, Turkey, and other countries around the world.
+As of 2023, NSLI-Y offered academic scholarships to learn Arabic, Mandarin Chinese, Hindi, Indonesian, Korean, Persian (Tajiki), Russian, and Turkish through summer and year-long programs in Jordan, Morocco, China, Taiwan, India, Indonesia, South Korea, Tajikistan, Estonia, Latvia, Kazakhstan, Kyrgyzstan, Turkey, and other countries around the world.

 Future Leaders Exchange (FLEX)

-The Future Leaders Exchange (FLEX) program originated in the FREEDOM Support Act, which was sponsored by U.S. Senator Bill Bradley and was passed by Congress in 1992.
+The Future Leaders Exchange (FLEX) program originated in the Freedom Support Act, which was sponsored by U.S. Senator Bill Bradley and was passed by Congress in 1992.
 FLEX provides full merit-based scholarships to students from the countries of the former Soviet Union.
 As of 2023, students come to the US from a variety of countries in Eurasia including Armenia, Azerbaijan, Czech Republic, Estonia, Georgia, Greece, Hungary, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Poland, Romania, Serbia, Slovakia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.